What is a Resume Objective?

 - Don’t forget to personalize your resume objective for each role.

 Want to make a great first impression, but don’t want to write your resume yourself?
-LiveCareer offers professional resume-writing services that guarantee a polished, eye-catching document in just three days.
+LiveCareer offers professional resume-writing services that guarantee a polished, eye-catching document in just three business days.

 The benefits of using professional resume writing services include:

 - It saves you time.
-You are guaranteed to have a finished product that meets your needs within three days.
+You are guaranteed to have a finished product that meets your needs within three business days.